ALASdoo/wedoqa_com/content/home/experience.md

   description = """
 * We do outsource manual testing from the beginning of the project
 * Cross-browser testing and cross-platform testing is done here for any web-based applications, sites and mobile applications
-* Our team is up to date with iPhone, iPad, Android tablets, Mac OS X, Windows, and Linux environment
+* Our team is up to date with iPhone, iPad, Android tablets, Mac OS X, Windows, and Linux environments
 * We perform all kinds of testing: Regression, Functional, Performance, Acceptance, UI/UX testing…
-* We will guarantee that each function of software works as in the requirement specification
+* We will guide the developers to make each function of software work as in the requirement specification
 * We will assure that a recent code change or program extension has not affected existing features
 * We will suggest you how to enhance user experience and usability
 * We always strive to improve our testing strategy to answer the expanding demands of IT business